Rifahaziz/Artistic_Images_with_Dijkstra/README.md

 images collected from Carleton University.
 The method is inexpensive and faster compared to recreating images with neural network models, such as
 Generative Adversarial Networks (GANs).

+This project was part of my master's course "Image StyliZation".